agarwallakshya37/Medical-Records-On-Blockchain/README.md

 # Medical-Records-On-Blockchain
 A DAPP for storing Medical records on the Blockchain using npm, Truffle, Ganache-cli, Web3.js Library.

-# Pre-requisites:-
+# Pre-requisites
     npm
     truffle
     ganache
     web3.js

-# Commands to run:-
+# Commands to run

     ganache-cli (in separate cmd)